-- LIT 301, 302 History of American Literature, I, II (3, 3) Chronological examination of writers, works and movements (fiction, nonfiction, poetry) from beginning to the present.
-Course divides at 1865. - LIT 321, 322 History of British Literature I I (3, 3) Chronological study of major works in English literature, beginning with Old English and examining the historical development of the literature.
-Course divides after the Augustans. - LIT 341 History of World Literature (3) Reading and critical discussion of masterpieces of world literature in translation.
+- LIT 301, 302 History of American Literature I, II (3, 3) Chronological examination of writers, works and movements (fiction, nonfiction, poetry) from beginning to the present.
+Course divides at 1865. - LIT 321, 322 History of British Literature I, II (3, 3) Chronological study of major works in English literature, beginning with Old English and examining the historical development of the literature.
+Course divides after the Augustans. - LIT 341, 342 History of World Literature (3, 3) Reading and critical discussion of masterpieces of world literature in translation.
 Course divides at the Renaissance. - LIT 351 Short Fiction (3) Reading and critical analysis of British, European and American short fiction with emphasis on generic study and textural explication. - LIT 361 Literary Criticism (3) Major approaches to literary texts: historical, sociological, psychological, biographical, anthropological, linguistic and aesthetic. - LIT 371 The English Language (3) Applied English linguistics including the nature and historical development of English; interrelationships among linguistic, social and psychological systems; problem-solving methodologies. - LIT 401, 402 American Poetry I, II (3, 3) Development and influence of an indigenous American poetry.
 Analysis of the theories and practice of major poets.
-Course divides at 1900. - LIT 405 American Drama (3) Historical development of American drama; types of dramatic literature and masterpieces in American drama. - LIT 411, 412 American Fiction I, II (3, 3) Masterpieces in American prose fiction, beginnings to late 19th century and late 19th century to the present. - LIT 421, 422 British Poetry, I, II (3, 3) Poetry as a literary genre through major works of British poetry from the Middle Ages to present.
-Course divides at 1800. - LIT 425, 426 British Drama, I, II (3, 3) Drama as a literary genre through major works of British drama from the Middle Ages to present.
-Course divides at 1800. - LIT 431, 432 British Fiction, I, II (3, 3) Novel and short story as literary genres through major works of British prose fiction from beginnings in the Renaissance to present.
+Course divides at 1900. - LIT 405 American Drama (3) Historical development of American drama; types of dramatic literature and masterpieces in American drama. - LIT 411, 412 American Fiction I, II (3, 3) Masterpieces in American prose fiction, beginnings to late 19th century and late 19th century to the present. - LIT 421, 422 British Poetry I, II (3, 3) Poetry as a literary genre through major works of British poetry from the Middle Ages to present.
+Course divides at 1800. - LIT 425, 426 British Drama I, II (3, 3) Drama as a literary genre through major works of British drama from the Middle Ages to present.
+Course divides at 1800. - LIT 431, 432 British Fiction I, II (3, 3) Novel and short as literary genres through major works of British prose fiction from beginnings in the Renaissance to present.
 Course divides at 1800. - LIT 433 Modern British Fiction (3) Novel and short story as literary genres through works of the 20th century. - LIT 441 Comparative Poetry (3) Reading and critical discussion of major works of world poetry in translation from classical through Renaissance to present.
-Primary emphasis on poetry of Western Europe. - LIT 445, 446 Comparative Drama, I, II (3, 3) Reading and critical discussion of masterpieces in drama, classical to present.
-Emphasis on major periods, national developments, dramatic types and techniques. - LIT 451, 452 Comparative Fiction I, II (3, 3) Novella and novel from their origins to present.
+Primary emphasis on poetry of Western Europe. - LIT 445, 446 Comparative Drama I, II (3, 3) Reading and critical discussion of masterpieces in drama, classical to present.
+Emphasis on major periods, national developments, dramatic types and techniques. - LIT 450 The Bible as Literature (3) Selected books of both Old and New Testaments, studied to develop an understanding of their variety and literary value.
+Some attention will be given to historical and geographical contexts. - LIT 451, 452 Comparative Fiction I, II (3, 3) Novella and novel from their origins to present.
 Authors include major writers from Europe, Asia and Latin America. - LIT 459 Studies in Literature (1-3) Specific periods, themes, authors or literary types.
-Contents vary according to the interests, needs and capabilities of the instructor and students. - LIT 469 Studies in a Major Author (1-3) Works of a major author in American, British or world literature. - LIT 471 The English Language in the Classroom (3) Application of the basic linguistic concepts to the classroom situation for primary grades through college.
+Contents vary according to the interest, needs and capabilities of the instructor and students. - LIT 469 Studies in a Major Author (1-3) Works of a major author in American, British or world literature. - LIT 471 The English Language in the Classroom (3) Application of the basic linguistic concepts to the classroom situation for primary grades through college.
 (This course serves students certifying in language arts).